 A request made by a prisoner for his transfer to a participating State or to a Territory need not be entertained by the Minister if it is made within one year after a similar request was made by the prisoner.

-[Section 7 amended by No. 72 of 1986 s.
+[Section 7 amended: No. 72 of 1986 s.
 7.]

 8. Receipt of request for transfer to Western Australia